Tucson Transit History

 Leadership In Energy and Environmental Design (LEED)

-Sun Tran Northwest Facility is LEED Gold Certified and Sun Link Operations and Maintenance Facility is a LEED Silver Certified.
+Sun Tran Northwest Facility was constructed as a LEED Gold and Silver Certified building and Sun Link Operations and Maintenance Facility is a LEED Silver Certified.

 LEED Projects are certified by the United States Green Building Council.
 The goal of LEED is to create better buildings that are designed to: